LalitDey/e-Book-WebApplication/README.md

 # e-Book-WebApplication
-Thhis is the a application for my college project which deals with online transaction like online book selling and buying with all crud operations appication and searching operation is work.
+This is the a application for my college project which deals with online transaction like online book selling and buying with all crud operations appication and searching operation is work.

 Software Requirements ::